Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 Interpretation artifactThe full analysis of the genome — large, detailed, and machine-readable.
 The source of truth.

-PanelThe product-ready interpretation layer: user findings, genotype or score, meaning, evidence, citations, limitations, and safety boundary.
+PanelThe product-ready interpretation layer: user findings, observed result, result summary, interpretation, evidence, citations, limitations, and safety boundary.

 AnswerA plain-English reply to one question, with safety limits built in.